unredacted-word/spectacle/chapters/glossary.md

 rerouting, to misappropriate, to hijack on purpose.
 Turning expressions of the capitalist system and its media culture against itself—as when slogans and logos are turned against their advertisers or the political status quo.
-It means _putting everything that was frozen back into play_, a game in which “all components of a past culture must be reinvested, or else disappear.”
+It means _putting everything that was frozen back into play_, a game in which "all components of a past culture must be reinvested, or else disappear."
 Vaneigem, R., 2010 (Pp. 237).

 ### diffuse spectacle